 Who can buy the JR Pass?

-* Japanese Nationals who meet certain criteria and can provide documentation to support it can purchase JR Passes (these include having overseas residential registration, having a certificate of overseas residence or a permanent residence card from Canada, Brazil or the USA.
+Japanese Nationals cannot usually buy a JR Pass – however, Japanese Nationals who meet certain criteria and can provide documentation to support it can purchase JR Passes (these include having overseas residential registration, having a certificate of overseas residence, or a permanent residence card from Canada, Brazil, or the USA).

 How to Buy the JR Pass

 What you actually buy with a JR Pass is what’s called an “Exchange Coupon”.
-This exchange coupon is a physical piece of paper (there are no electronic vouchers available) that must be physically handed to you mailed to you.
+This exchange coupon is a physical piece of paper in the majority of cases that must be physically handed to you or mailed to you.
 It can also be mailed or couriered to your hotel in Japan.
+You can buy a digital exchange order ONLY if you buy directly from Japan Rail themselves.
+(You can do that here).

-When you arrive in Japan and want to start using your JR Pass you must attend a JR Travel Service Centre Office and swap your exchange coupon for your actual JR Pass.
-Your pass will be validated and the clock will start ticking on its validity at that point in time.
+When you arrive in Japan and want to start using your JR Pass you must visit a JR Travel Service Centre Office and swap your exchange coupon for your actual JR Pass.
+You need to do this even if you get a digital exchange order.
+Your pass will be validated and you can choose the activation date of your JR Pass.
 We have included full details on how to activate your JR Pass later in this article.

 You can buy the JR Pass, either online or via an authorized agent in certain countries.
-If you buy it online you must have an address for the coupon to be mailed to.
-You cannot just receive an electronic voucher or details via email.
+If you buy it online from JR Pass agents you must have an address for the coupon to be physically mailed to.

 Where to buy the JR Pass outside Japan